Trail Rides - Guided Tours

 The trading post is closed for now.
 Trail rides are still available.

 The Navajo have a new hotel, The View inside Monument Valley.
 Lodging is also available just outside the park at Kayenta, AZ, 22 miles south.
-(Rates, availability and reservations online)
+(Rates and availability are available online, just click the city name above.)

 Nearby Goulding's Lodge and Trading Post.
-Goulding’s offers rooms and a pool, it has a restaurant and campgrounds (with RV hookups), and it books Jeep and horseback tours.
+Goulding’s offers rooms and a pool, and it has a restaurant and campgrounds (with RV hookups).
+It also books Jeep and horseback tours.